Membership-Based Organizations - The Heart of the Law & Informality Project

 The passing of a new ordinance for downtown Lima (May 2014) that governs how individuals are authorized to sell in public spaces was an important milestone.
 WIEGO directly supported a consultation process on the ordinance involving more than 150 street vendors’ associations.

-The project partner is HomeNet Thailand.
-The focus is on the legal empowerment of both home-based workers and domestic workers.
-Research on contract farmers and street vendors will also open new areas for work.
+The project partner was HomeNet Thailand and the focus on the legal empowerment of both home-based workers and domestic workers.
+Research on contract farmers and street vendors also opened new areas for work.

 HomeNet Thailand had successfully campaigned (with support from WIEGO in past projects) for the Homeworkers Protection Act, which entitles Thai homeworkers to minimum wage, occupational health and safety protection, and other fundamental labour rights.
 Read more about this campaign.